Omegapoint-Norge-Academy/oidc/README.md

 A session cookie should always be considered essential to the application.
 To skip cookie consent, configure `IsEssential` to `true`.

-Lastly add code to deliver 403 forbidden insted of redirecting to the login page when a resource is denied.
+Lastly add code to deliver 403 forbidden instead of redirecting to the login page when a resource is denied.
 ``` csharp
 options.Events.OnRedirectToAccessDenied = context =>
 {